 Just click on the “i” and the following will pop up.

-As you can see the above image indicates the amount of centimorgans (cM) that you share with your match.
-In the above case I match 273 cM in 22 DNA segments.
+As you can see the above image indicates the number of centimorgans (cM) that you share with your match.
+In the above case, I match 3,477 cM in 44 DNA segments.
+That is very high because my the person that I am comparing to is my father.